-Safety in the workplace is related to both injury and illness.
-Safety Committees regularly hold meetings with employees and management to make sure everyone understands specific safety protocols and also ensures all protocols are easily and correctly implemented.
+Safety committees hold regular meetings with employees and management to make sure that everyone understands specific safety protocols.
+These meetings also ensure that protocols are properly implemented and changed (if necessary).

-When a Safety Committee is working effectively and properly, both management and employees communicate potential safety hazards and prevent these hazards from causing injury.
-Safety Committees are usually run by EHS managers and are sometimes also attended by lower-level employees who volunteer to participate.
+When a safety committee is working effectively, both management and employees communicate potential safety hazards and prevent these hazards from causing injuries.
+Safety committees are usually run by EHS (Environmental Health & Safety) managers and attended by frontline employees who volunteer to take part.

 Safety committee responsibilities

-Safety Committees have several responsibilities, always with the ultimate goal of protecting employees through specific practices and reducing (and ideally eliminating) workplace injury and accidents.
-These responsibilities include:
+Safety committees have several responsibilities, always with the goal of protecting employees.
+Through specific practices and procedures to deal with identified hazards, these teams can reduce the probability that workplace injury and accidents will occur.
+Committee responsibilities include:

-- Implementing a reward system for employees when safe behavior is practiced.
+- Implementing a reward system for safe behavior

-- Reviewing data about the safety performance of the organization (where available).
+- Reviewing data about the organization’s safety performance

 Benefits of a safety committee

-There are numerous benefits of having an effective Safety Committee in place.
-Below are just a few of the ways a committee can help your organization and employees.
+There are many benefits of having an effective safety committee in place.
+Below are just a few of the ways that it can help your organization and employees thrive.

-Safety Committees help to maintain the proper amount of employees needed on shift for specific tasks, eliminating the dangers associated with being understaffed.
-Safety Committees also help educate staff to ensure they are aware of how to operate machinery and hazards in a safe way.
-They also track employee breaks so that employees can feel rested rather than overworked.
-This protects employee health and safety while optimizing workflow.
+Safety committees also help to keep the proper staffing needed for specific tasks, eliminating the dangers associated with being understaffed.
+They help educate staff on safety topics to ensure they are aware of how to safely use machinery.

-In well-disciplined organizations, company policies are established through the Management of Change (MOC) process by the Safety Committee.
-As mentioned above, MOCs are used to monitor and facilitate things such as changes in equipment, operational procedures and staffing/organization.
+In well-disciplined organizations, company policies are set up through the Management of Change (MOC) process by the safety committee.
+MOCs are used to check and facilitate things such as changes in equipment, operational procedures, and staffing/organization.

-MOC software is an effective tool that can help by both establishing and enforcing standard procedures throughout a company.
-It can help with things such as change in management, task tracking (tracking the approval, progress and completion).
-MOC can identify task workflows by outlining who specifically is working on which tasks and listing the completion dates, which results in optimized workflows.
+MOC software is an effective tool that can help establish and enforce standard procedures throughout a company.
+It can help with things such as leadership changes and task tracking (approval, progress and completion).
+MOC can also identify task workflows by outlining who owns specific tasks, resulting in more optimized workflows.
 It can also address organizational changes, such as activating or deactivating security credentials.

-In addition to saving lives and keeping employees safe, having a Safety Committee in place has financial benefits.
-When specific protocols are followed and maintained under the Committee, litigation and insurance costs are reduced and expensive fines and penalties can be avoided.
-Not to mention, the organization is more likely to have a respectable reputation that others want to work for and conduct business with over time.
+In addition to saving lives and keeping employees safe, having a safety committee has financial benefits.
+When specific protocols are followed and maintained under the committee, you can reduce litigation and insurance costs and avoid expensive fines and penalties.